neuefische/web-exercises/sessions/react-props/greeting/README.md

 ### Create a Component with props

-Look at the [`src/App.js`](./src/App.js) file: the `App` component returns a heading which wants to be replaced by a component.
-Your task is to write a `Greeting` component which renders a greeting according to its prop.
+Look at the [`src/App.js`](./src/App.js) file: the `App` component returns a default heading element.
+Replace this element with a custom `Greeting` component, which renders a greeting according to its props.

 You can use the following hints as guideline: